pranigopu/pranigopu.github.io/docs/philosophy/epistemology/5-unit-perception.md

 **Essential**:

 That which is necessary for a thing to be what it is, i.e. necessary for its identity, and thus, its existence.
-In other terms, if a feature P is essential to a being S, then the existence of S presupposes P.
+In other terms, if a feature P is essential to a thing S, then the existence of S presupposes P.

 **Fundamental**:

 That which is necessary and sufficient for a thing to be what it is for a thing to be what it is, i.e. necessary and sufficient for its identity, and thus, its existence.
-In other terms, if a feature P is fundamental to a being S in a given context, then (in the given context) P leads to S, and the existence of S presupposes P.
+In other terms, if a feature P is fundamental to a thing S in a given context, then (in the given context) P leads to S, and the existence of S presupposes P.

 ---